EldhoG34/WildEye/README.md

 ```markdown
 python customized_detect.py
 ```
 When elephant is detected,notification alert is send to the android devices through Firebase Cloud Messaging feature.
-The detection detailed like place,timestamp,cameraID and detected image is logged into the `log` table, which is in our Firebase database.
+The detection details like place,timestamp,cameraID and detected image is logged into the `log` table, which is in our Firebase database.
 ### Front End
 Front end consists of two apps:
 #### User App